Verizon: Corporate responsibility

-The Verizon Foundation is the philanthropic arm of Verizon Communications, which donates about $70 million per year to nonprofit organizations, with a focus on education, domestic violence prevention, and energy management.
-Verizon's educational initiatives have focused on STEM fields, including: a national competition for students to develop mobile application concepts; the Verizon Innovative Learning Schools program, providing professional development for teachers in underserved areas; and providing students with wireless hardware and services as part of President Obama's ConnectED program.
-The company also runs HopeLine, which has provided mobile phones to approximately 180,000 victims of domestic violence, and a program that offers grants for victims of domestic violence to start or grow home-based businesses.
-As part of an initiative to reduce the company's carbon intensity metrics by 50 percent by 2020, Verizon announced planned investment in solar panels and natural gas fuel cells at its facilities.
-The increased capacity would make Verizon the leading solar power producer among U.S. communications companies.

-On February 5, 2019, Verizon first entered the green bond market with an issue of $1 billion.
-The sale was oversubscribed, meaning that investors bids were about $8 billion.
-Verizon plans to invest money on renewable energy, for instance, by developing solar and wind energy energy-efficient projects involving technology and equipment replacement, and the deployment of 5G wireless technologies, allowing for real-time response for energy demand (smart building management and city systems), green buildings, sustainable water management, and also biodiversity and conservation.

-According to Cbonds, the newly issued green bonds have 3.875% coupon rate and will mature on August 5, 2029.
-Goldman Sachs and Bank of America Merrill Lynch were the bookrunners of the deal.
+Verizon grants money to organizations through its philanthropic arm, The Verizon Foundation.
+The company ran HopeLine, which had provided mobile phones to victims of domestic violence.
+Verizon's educational initiatives include the Verizon Innovative Learning Schools program that provides children access to STEM education programs.

+Between 2019 and 2023, Verizon issued five green bonds for a total of $5 billion.
+Proceeds from its 2023 issue were earmarked to transition to more environmentally friendly electrical grids.

+In 2020, Verizon launched its "Citizen Verizon" plan with an outline of social and environmental goals.
+Among this plan is a pledge to be completely carbon neutral by 2035.
+The plan also includes digital-skills training for young people.

 Criticism

 Security concerns

 According to Google Project Zero researcher Tavis Ormandy, Verizon applies a simplistic certification methodology to give its "Excellence in Information Security Testing" award, e.g. to Comodo Group.
 It focuses on GUI functions instead of testing security relevant features.
 Not detected were Chromodo browser disabling of the same-origin policy, a VNC-delivered with a default of weak authentication, not enabling address space layout randomization (ASLR) when scanning, and using access control lists (ACLs) throughout its product.

+Verizon was reported to have been affected by a 2024 attack from the Salt Typhoon advanced persistent threat linked to the Chinese government.

 Net neutrality

 Verizon and Comcast have been actively lobbying for current changes in the FCC's regulations that require internet service providers to offer all content at one internet speed regardless of the type of content since the early 2000s.
 In 2014, Verizon unsuccessfully sued the FCC for these powers.

-In July 2017, it was reported that Verizon's mobile network had been limiting streaming services such as Netflix and YouTube to a speed of 10 Mbps; Verizon stated to Ars Technica that it had been testing a system to "optimize the performance of video applications on our network", and that it would not affect video quality.
+In July 2017, it was reported that Verizon's mobile network had been limiting streaming services such as Netflix and YouTube to a speed of 10 Mbit/s; Verizon stated to Ars Technica that it had been testing a system to "optimize the performance of video applications on our network", and that it would not affect video quality.